sitthykun/smilelog/README.md

 - Fix bugs
 - Improve performance
 - Clean up code
+- Auto clean up teh file when it set by maxMb

 Traditional tracing will undergo a change in a different way.\
 What will it assist us: